 New York State initially received allowance to waive the requirements being requested here as part of NYSED's ESEA Flexibility Waiver beginning in the 2014-15 school year.
-The flexibilities sought were subsequently extended via USDE's granted waiver request in January 2018 for the 2017-18 school year.
-Before the approval of those waivers, many districts and schools within the state were reluctant to devote resources to providing high school coursework to middle school students.
-These districts and schools knew that the only results for which the middle school would be accountable were the grade-level assessments and preparing students to take both the grade level assessment and the Regents Examination was likely to result in their students attaining lower scores on the grade level assessment than would be the case if the students were being prepared only for the middle level examination.
-Consequently, some districts were limiting participation in advanced coursework to those students who would be able to perform at high levels on both assessments, rather than including students who were likely to be successful on the Regents Examination if their teacher could focus the instruction on the learning standards associated with the high school course.
-After gaining the ability to apply results from Regents Examinations towards middle-level accountability through the ESEA Flexibility Waiver, all districts and schools across the state were encouraged to develop new and additional pathways to include more middle school students in advanced math and science courses.
+The flexibilities sought were subsequently extended via USDE's granted waiver request in January 2018 for the 2017-18 school year and in May 2022 for a four-year period beginning in the 2021- 22 school year.
+Before the approval of those waivers, many districts and schools within the State were reluctant to devote resources to providing high school coursework to middle school students.
+These districts and schools knew that the only results for which the middle school would be accountable were the grade level assessments, and preparing students to take both the grade level assessment and the Regents examination was likely to result in their students attaining lower scores on the grade level assessment than would be the case if the students were being prepared only for the middle level examination.
+Consequently, some districts were limiting participation in advanced coursework to those students who would be able to perform at high levels on both assessments, rather than including students who were likely to be successful on the Regents examination if their teacher could focus the instruction on the learning standards associated with the high school course.
+After gaining the ability to apply results from Regents examinations towards middle level accountability through the ESEA Flexibility Waiver, all districts and schools across the State were encouraged to develop new and additional pathways to include more middle school students in advanced math and science courses.

-The Department believes that continuation of this waiver will support New York's efforts to achieve one of the goals of ESSA, which is to provide middle school students with opportunities to participate in advanced high school coursework.
-In Spring 2019 (pre-pandemic year), 1,103 NYS students enrolled in Grade 7 took a Regents Examination in mathematics in lieu of the Grade 7 Mathematics Test (see Table 1 of Attachment A).
-Similarly, in Spring 2019, 62,206 NYS students enrolled in Grade 8 took a Regents Examination in science in lieu of the Grade 8 Science Test (see Table 2 of Attachment A).
+The Department believes that continuation of this waiver will support efforts to achieve one of the goals of ESSA, which is to provide middle school students with opportunities to participate in advanced high school coursework.
+In Spring 2024, 1,046 NYS students enrolled in grades 6 and 7 took a Regents examination in mathematics in lieu of the grades 6 and 7 mathematics test (see Table 1 of Attachment A).
+Similarly, in Spring 2024, 65,318 NYS students enrolled in grade 8 took a Regents examination in science in lieu of the grade 8 science test (see Table 2 of Attachment A).
+An additional 1,175 grade 7 students took a Regents examination in science.
 Without a continuation of this waiver, many students will lose the opportunity to participate in advanced coursework during middle school.
 Additionally, this waiver reflects the following Regulations of the Commissioner of Education: